 The Company for the valuation of its technical provisions under Solvency II at the reporting year as well as the whole preparatory used only the transitional measure of the Volatility Adjustment (VA).
-For 2021, the level of the Volatility Adjustment as published by EIOPA is 3bp (lower than 2020).
+For 2022, the level of the Volatility Adjustment as published by EIOPA is 19bp (much higher than 2021).

-Due to the value of the VA the company's Solvency position is not materially reduced when the Volatility adjustment is cancelled, as presented in QRT S.22.01.01, impacting both the Own Funds and the SCR.
+Due to the value of the VA the company's Solvency position is materially reduced when the Volatility adjustment is cancelled, as presented in QRT S.22.01.01, impacting both the Own Funds and the SCR.